Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Gentleman – You have not heard about this powerful emperor as these caves are the only source of information about him and also about the Chedi dynasty to which he belonged.

 Kharavela was a devout follower of Jainism and exhibited equal obsession for military conquests.
-He conducted several successful military campaigns in North, South and central India, and expanded his control over a vast area.
+He conducted several successful military campaigns in North, South and Central India, and expanded his control over a vast area.
 These victories provided him enough capital to finance the elaborate and exquisite carvings in this first cave-temple of Odisha.

 (He then pointed his finger towards damaged and neglected inscription in Hathi Gumpha and continued…).
 This inscription starts with Navkar Mantra and then talks about king Kharavela from his birth till thirty-eight years of his life.